-- Older materials will be moved to the UC’s Northern Regional Library Facility (NRLF) in Richmond, CA, if copies are not already there.
+- Older materials were moved to the UC’s Northern Regional Library Facility (NRLF) in Richmond, CA, if copies were not already there.
 NRLF is a secure, climate-controlled facility designed to preserve physical collections; requested items are typically available on campus within two working days.
 These materials include:

 - Older books

 - Older issues of journals with current subscriptions; journals we no longer subscribe to; and those that have ceased publication

 - Older books that were already at NRLF were donated to Better World Books, an organization that provides books to literacy programs and needy libraries around the world.
 Better World Books is a common recipient when university libraries have duplicate copies of books their collections.

 - Since Better World Books does not accept journals, some duplicate, older titles that were already available at NRLF or online were withdrawn, following normal library collection management guidelines.